UGC creator rate card: what to actually charge in 2026

 UGC pricing confuses people because it doesn’t work like influencer pricing.
 An influencer charges for reach.
 A UGC creator charges for an asset and the right to use it.
 So the biggest lever on your rate isn’t how many followers you have, it’s what the brand is allowed to do with the video once you hand it over.

-What actually drives the rate
+What actually drives the rate?

 Usage rights are the main lever.
 A clip for organic social only is one price.
 The right to run it as a paid ad for a year is more.
 The right to whitelabel it from your own handle, or to use it forever, is more again.
 Price these as steps, not as one flat number.
+The paid-ads layer in particular has its own contract terms, set out in combining affiliate and UGC.

 Production load matters too.
 A 10-second reaction filmed on a phone is not the same job as a scripted, multi-scene demo with props and editing.
 Charge for the work, not just the clip.